coby9241/ssd_keras_test/README.md

 # SSD Keras with Stanford 40 Actions Dataset

 Testing Single Shot Multibox Detector on Stanford 40 Actions Dataset.
-This is just to try out the Single Short Multibox Detector port in Keras and is not meant for research or anything. (!Disclaimer: Some cherry picking here to make myself feel abit better after all the effort spent understanding the model and using this port)
+This is just to try out the Single Short Multibox Detector port in Keras and is not meant for research or anything.
+Training done in [Floydhub](https://www.floydhub.com/welcome).

+Disclaimer: Some cherry picking here to make myself feel abit better after all the effort spent understanding the model and using this port.

 Original SSD Paper: [Single Shot Multibox Detector](https://arxiv.org/abs/1512.02325)